rotmanguy/DPCCA/README.md

 Evaluation of R@K is implemented in the retrieval_eval.py file.

-To train and test on the EN-DE version of WIW please modify the variable self.feats to ['eng','ger','vis'].
+- To train and test on the EN-DE version of WIW please set ```python self.feats = ['eng','ger','vis']''' in the cfg.py file.
-To train and test on the EN-IT version of WIW please modify the variable self.feats to ['eng','it','vis'].
+- To train and test on the EN-IT version of WIW please set ```python self.feats = ['eng','it','vis']''' in the cfg.py file.
-To train and test on the EN-RU version of WIW please modify the variable self.feats to ['eng','ru','vis'].
+- To train and test on the EN-RU version of WIW please set ```python self.feats = ['eng','ru','vis']''' in the cfg.py file.
 ## License

 This project is licensed under the MIT License - see the LICENSE.txt file for details